How to manage anxiety: six causes and solutions

 For help changing your drinking habits, try the Daybreak app*.
 The free app gives you access to 24/7 digital support and anonymously connects you to a like-minded community.

-If you want to change your drinking habits, we have resources to support you to take positive steps for your health and wellbeing.
+If drinking is affecting your day-to-day life, speak to your GP or a health professional for support.
+If you’d like to change your drinking habits, Hello Sunday Morning has resources to support you to take positive steps for your health and wellbeing.

 6. Not getting enough sleep